turingschool-examples/backend_mod_1_prework/day_5/questions.md

 `case_rate = {"Denver" => 832.69, "Jefferson" => 398.63, "Clear Creek" => 174.93}`

 In this situation there is a large amount of data as Colorado has 64 counties but without naming each piece of data they cannot be differentiated between each other.
 Naming the values creates a sort of catalog that can use the names of specific counties to give corresponding data.
+This is better than an array because an array could only hold either the names or the data, without a way of linking the names to the data.

 1. What questions do you still have about hashes?